How do I choose a roommate?

 Can I have a refrigerator and microwave in my room?

-Yes, if the refrigerator is three cubic feet or smaller.
+Yes, if the refrigerator is 4.5 cubic feet or smaller.
 You may bring your own refrigerator or microwave.
 Students are permitted to have one microwave and one refrigerator per room.

-A list of recommended residence hall items will be provided to new students as part of the Orientation Resource Notebook (mailed prior to summer orientation).
+A list of recommended residence hall items is available by clicking here.
 Residents are encouraged to discuss larger items (such as refrigerators and televisions) with roommates prior to arrival as it is not usually necessary to have two of such items.